Kenny Wallace: Early Busch career

 In September 1988, Dale Earnhardt gave Wallace the seat for his first-ever NASCAR start, in which he finished eleventh in the Busch Series race at Martinsville Speedway, driving the No. 8 GM Goodwrench Chevrolet.
-The following year, he raced the full Busch Series schedule in a car owned by brother Rusty Wallace, sponsored by Cox Treated Lumber earning the 1989 Rookie of the Year award and finishing sixth in driver point standings.
+The following year, he raced the full Busch Series schedule in a car owned by brother Rusty Wallace, sponsored by Cox Treated Lumber earning the 1989 Rookie of the Year award and finishing sixth in driver point standings with sixteen top-tens and three poles.
 In 1990, he made his Winston Cup debut at North Wilkesboro Speedway in the No. 36 Pontiac for Randy Cox, finishing 26th after a late-race crash, setting up the controversial finish, which saw Brett Bodine win.
-He finished seventh in the Busch Series.
-The following season, he won his first two career races at Volusia County and New Hampshire, and finished a career-best 2nd in the Busch points.
+He finished seventh in the Busch Series, finishing the year with fourteen top-tens and one pole win.
+The following season, he won his first two career races at Volusia County and New Hampshire, and finished a career-best second in the Busch points behind champion Bobby Labonte.
 He also subbed for Kyle Petty in two races in the Cup series at Charlotte and Dover.
 At the Pyroil 500, he competed against his brothers Mike and Rusty, marking the first time since Bob, Fonty, and Tim Flock raced that three brothers competed in the same race.
 In 1992, Dirt Devil became his sponsor and he won his third career Busch race at Martinsville, but several mechanical problems dropped him down to sixth in points.